Article

 2. 'Harvest' some capital gains

-Those with significant capital gains, and therefore potential tax liabilities, could consider taking advantage of this tax year’s higher CGT allowance by selling down investments.
-You’ll need to do so before the end of the tax year on 5 April, as you can’t carry it forward to next year when the allowance drops further to £3,000.
+Those with capital gains, and therefore potential tax liabilities, could consider taking advantage of their CGT allowance by selling down investments.
+You’ll need to do so before the end of the tax year on 5 April.

 One option for existing shareholdings is a ‘Bed & ISA’ which can help use your CGT and ISA allowances simultaneously.
 It involves selling holdings and then buying them back in an ISA account.
-The sale crystallises any capital gain, so selling or partially selling an existing investment could help with tax planning by using some of your capital gains allowance while keeping your holding.
-Outside of an ISA you are prevented from crystallising gains in this way owing to the ’30 day rule’ explained on the HMRC website.
+The sale triggers a capital gain, so selling or partially selling an existing investment could help with tax planning by using some of your capital gains allowance while keeping your holding.
+Outside of an ISA you are prevented from generating gains in this way owing to the ’30-day rule’ explained on the HMRC website.

 As well as harvesting capital gains while maintaining existing investments, a Bed & ISA can be used to tidy up small or non-tax-efficient parts of your portfolio or make more of neglected holdings.
 It could also reduce the work required to complete your tax return in the future.